 More information is available online.

 Photo above: College of Science Dean Sastry Pantula with (l to r) Statistics REU students Ellen Kulinsky, Aaron Huang, Betsy Hensel and Shelby Taylor

 The Summer Institute of Statistics targets talented, underrepresented students

-Professor Javier Rojo, who joined the Department of Statistics in January 2017, has moved his award-winning REU site, Research for Undergraduates Summer Institute of Statistics to Oregon State (RUSIS@OSU) from the University of Nevada, Reno.
+Professor Javier Rojo (far right), who joined the Department of Statistics in January 2017, has moved his award-winning REU site, Research for Undergraduates Summer Institute of Statistics to Oregon State (RUSIS@OSU) from the University of Nevada, Reno.
 In 2003 as a professor at Rice University, Rojo started the country’s first Research Experiences for Undergraduate (REU) Program in the field of statistics, which has been extremely successful in recruiting, training and guiding underrepresented minority and economically disadvantaged students towards advanced degrees in mathematics and statistics.

 The Institute conducts a 10-week intensive summer program for the study of statistics and its applications for a cohort of 12-15 students every year.
 This summer 12 students, chosen from a pool of 70 applicants, are working on statistical research projects at OSU from June 19-August 24.
 The REU cohort is 50 percent female and 10 of the 12 students are underrepresented minorities.
 They hail from institutions such as the University of Texas, El Paso, University of Arizona, Occidental College, California State University, Bakersfield, Fresno State University, Texas State University, San Marcos, Duke, and Harvard among other places.

 “One of the benefits of transferring the REU program to OSU is the name recognition that will attract talented students.
 It is also a great recruitment tool and may inspire students to apply to the Statistics Graduate Programs at OSU,” said Rojo.